 In 2018, the MoBB launched a \$10 million capital campaign to construct a Museum Complex building behind the historic Texas Centennial Museum.
 When completed the Museum Complex will have an interior and exterior event spaces utilizing the majestic Davis Mountains as its backdrop, a gallery dedicated to the historic beef cattle paintings by Tom Lea, a new temporary gallery and storage space for the Museum's significant and expanding early Texas art and Mexican folk art collections.
 Updates to the historic building include new stories in the permanent exhibits and a Texas Map Research Center.
-The Museum is often referred to as the "crown jewel" of Sul Ross and the Museum Complex will enhance and benefit the MoBB, Sul Ross State University, and the Big Bend region.
+The Museum is often referred to as the "crown jewel" of Sul Ross and the Museum Complex will be an added jewel to this crown.
+Once completed the Museum Complex will enhance and benefit the MoBB, Sul Ross State University, and the Big Bend region.